dogopequi/DogoECS/README.md

  I'm developing this for my game engine.

 ## Build Instructions
 Run "GenerateProjects.bat" or "GenerateProjectsLinux.sh".

-It's made to create a VS2022 solution file on Windows and makefiles on Linux by default, alter as you wish by consulting premake's supported targets:
+If you want to play around with the Example provided.
 [Premake](https://premake.github.io/docs/using-premake)

+This library is header only, you can just add the include path to the header files.

 ## Goals
 - Fast